-Situation Recommended Action The AC adapter and a power outlet are available.
+Situation Recommended Action

+The AC edeptor 1.
 Plug the AC adapter into the computer, and then connect to the main power supply.

+The AC adapter and a power 2.
 Save all necessary files.

+outlet are 3.
 Resume work.

+available.
 Turn off the computer if you want to recharge the battery rapidly.

-The AC adapter or a power outlet is unavailable.
+The AC adapter 1.
 Save all necessary files.

+or a power outlet 2.
 Close all applications.

-Turn off the computer.
+is unavailable.
+3. Turn off the computer.